clairehalloran/GeoHeat-GB/README.md

 The heating `cutout` parameter provides name of the file used to create the [Atlite](https://atlite.readthedocs.io/en/latest/) cutout used to calulcate heating demand and COP values.

 The `single_GB_temperature` parameter provides the option to use spatially uniform temperatures to calculate heating demand and COP values in Britain.
 See forthcoming paper for detailed discussion.

-The `heat_pump_sink_T` parameter is the output temperature in degrees Celsius for all heat pumps considered and is used to calculate hourly COP values.

 For both air- and ground-source heat pumps, the share of British households using the technology can be specified with a value between 0 and 1 for the `share` parameter.
 A value of 0 indicates that no households use the technology, and a value of 1 indicates that all households use the technology.
 Currently technology adoption is uniform across all parts of Britain.